How to Watch MLB Without Cable

 - In addition to offering a free trial and allowing you to quit at any moment, each live TV streaming service requires a reliable internet connection.

 - Take a look at our live TV streaming services comparison chart.

-YouTube will be broadcasting select Major League Baseball games for free for the third year in a row.
-For the 2021 season, 21 games will be broadcast live on YouTube as part of the MLB Game of the Week series.
-There are two games left on the schedule.
+- For the 2021 season, 21 games will be broadcast live on YouTube as part of the MLB Game of the Week series.

 - The A’s and Angels will play on September 17